 Managed by the NSF CAKE: National Science Foundation Industry/University Cooperative Research Center for Advanced Knowledge Enablement at Florida International, Florida Atlantic, and Dubna International Universities

 Director: Naphtali Rishe

-The Health Information Technology Initiative managed by the FIU-FAU NSF Center provides expertise Data Extraction, Clinical Messaging, Disease Registries, Bio-surveillance, Patient Monitoring, and Patient Communication.
+The Health Information Technology Initiative managed by the FIU-FAU NSF Center provides expertise on Data Extraction, Precision Medicine, Geo-informatics, Neuroscience Messaging, Disease Registries, Bio-surveillance, Patient Monitoring, and Patient Communication.
 The Center provides infrastructure to develop clinical data management applications and collaboration tools that aid in the collection, storage, management and analysis of data from multiple sites to support the clinical, biomedical and translational research activities of affiliated academic institutions and Industry Members of the FIU NSF CAKE Center.
-Please see our recent publications on HIT, including NSF post-workshop book.

 Geospatial Public Health: